Updated: 9/15/2022 – A work in progress

 * As a practical matter in a portable/field setting, a half wave end fed wire is often going to be deployed as a “sloper” with significant, asymmetrical ground interaction.
 If erected horizontally, parallel to the ground there will be asymmetrical feedline shield interaction off one end, even if “choked”.
 Those are significant problems that the typical center fed horizontal dipole does not suffer.
 In establishing desired, predictable azimuthal and elevation performance symmetry is good!

-Slanted at a 45° angle up to a 90′ support and at a 20° “DX” takeoff angle as above, there are four nulls in the pattern including a deep 25 db null to the rear and nearly 9 db nulls off each side.
+Above: A 132′ EFHW slanted at a 45° angle up to a 90′ support and at a 20° “DX” takeoff angle has four nulls in the pattern.
+These include a deep 25 db null to the rear and nearly 9 db nulls off each side.
 When that antenna is used on the second harmonic there are many smaller pattern nulls at the 20° DX takeoff angle.
 Not great, just be aware.

 For an 80° NVIS takeoff angle, and deployed to that 90′ support while operated at the lowest design frequency (half wave) the resulting EZNEC Model of the azimuthal radiation pattern shows it to be within about 2 db of omni directional; usable.